liuiuge/local_ftpserver/README.md

 #"exit" to exxxxx it.

-# And all the function above can't be runned on it at all
+And all the function above available in client, and server provide full support.
+Client(https://github.com/liuiuge/local_ftpclient).

-# But if u have the match-able client(https://github.com/liuiuge/local_ftpclient), you can use the function in client.

 #                                                                                                               T.B.C.